DP 203: Data Engineering on Microsoft Azure

 To understand “Oozie” in detail and learn how to configure an “Oozie” job, do check out this introduction to Apache Oozie blog.

 Feeling overwhelmed with all the questions the interviewer might ask in your Hadoop interview?
 Now it is time to go through a series of Hadoop interview questions that cover different aspects of the Hadoop framework.
 It’s never too late to strengthen your basics.
 Learn Hadoop from industry experts while working with real-life use cases.
-Learn more about Hadoop Clusters, installation, and more from the Hadoop Admin Training in Hyderabad.
+Learn more about Hadoop Clusters, installation, and more from the Big Data Course in Pune.